 - When a baby is bottle-fed, you can measure exactly how much milk the baby is consuming.

-- Bottle feeding enables other members in the family to feed the baby.
-This not only encourages a bond with the other family members, but also gives the mother a much-needed break.
+- Bottle feeding enables other members of the family to feed the baby.
+This not only encourages a bond with the other family members but also gives the mother a much-needed break.

 - Mothers who exclusively bottle-feed need not worry about their diet.

 - Mothers who bottle-feed can get back to their pre-pregnancy habits earlier.

 Disadvantages of Bottle Feeding

 - Though formula does have nutrients that help the baby grow healthy and strong, it lacks some nutrients that help boost brain growth.
 Breastmilk provides immunity and is fortified with iron.

 - Breastmilk is also easier on the baby’s digestive system, and the body can break it down easily.

 - Mothers who breastfeed are less likely to develop breast cancer, ovarian cancer and osteoporosis.

 - Bottle feeding can be inconvenient during night feeds, as waking up and preparing a bottle can be strenuous when compared to the simple method of breastfeeding.